Get your

 On smaller, less touristy islands like Tubuai, Ua Pou, and Mangareva, you might not be able to pay by card.

-Carrying cash for transactions is often advisable in remote areas, as card payment infrastructure may be less developed.
+Carrying physical money for transactions is often advisable in remote areas, as card payment infrastructure may be less developed.

 You can always exchange XPF to GBP when you return hassle-free.